7 Minute Read

 It’s a good idea to use the envelope system for items that tend to bust your budget.
 Think of things like groceries, restaurants, entertainment, gas and clothing.

-Best of all, you don’t have to save up any money to start using the envelope system.
-It works like this: Let’s say you’ve budgeted $500 a month for groceries.
+Let’s say you’ve budgeted $500 a month for groceries.
 When you get your first paycheck of the month, take out $250 from your bank account and put the cash in an envelope.
 On that envelope, write out "Groceries."
 When you get your second paycheck, do the same thing again, and put that $250 in the envelope.
 That’s your $500 food budget for the month.
 Simple, right?

 No money—and I mean zero money—comes out of that Groceries envelope except to pay for food at the grocery store.
 If you go food shopping and leave the envelope at home by mistake, turn your car back around!